|

 Haven - Elliott S. Fisher, John E. Wennberg, Therese A. Stukel, and Sandra M.

+Sharp.
 Methods We used Medicare claims data to study cohorts of Medicare beneficiaries 65 years

 of age or older and residing in Boston or New Haven who were initially hospitalized for

-hip fracture, or potentially curative surgery for breast, colon, or lung cancer).
+hip fracture, or potentially curative surgery for breast, colon, or lung cancer.

 Residents of Boston or New Haven who were discharged between October 1, 1987, and